msang/hate-speech-corpus/README.md

 The amount of annotated data currently consists of 1,828 tweets, thoroughly revised by expert annotators.

 Similar to the one provided by [Wasseem and Hovy (2016)](https://github.com/ZeerakW/hatespeech), the corpus released here only contains the tweets' ID and their annotation.
-Individual tweets can be obtained using the Twitter APIs and querying their ID.
+Each tweet's content can thus be retrieved using the Twitter APIs and querying the corresponding ID.

 ## References